GLWMaxCOD/GPP_ResearchProject_ProceduralGeneration/README.md

 **4. Place the wall tiles to finish the look**
-Now this step is a little trickier, but basically, it uses the same logic on how to detect dead ends Each tile is being checked on its neighboring tiles on whether they are floortiles or not, and based on the binary combination it has a unique binary set in which we can assign the correct tile texture
+Now this step is a little trickier, but basically, it uses the same logic on how to detect dead ends Each tile is being checked on its neighbouring tiles on whether they are floortiles or not, and based on the binary combination it has a unique binary set in which we can assign the correct tile texture

 To illustrate:

 ![image](https://github.com/GLWMaxCOD/GPP_ResearchProject_ProceduralGeneration/assets/62150523/bd471c3a-8cb5-4e47-878c-6ec686a10397)

-Here we check each wall tile on its neighboring tiles on whether they are floortiles or not in Clockwise order, it returns a Binary set of numbers in which we can find the corresponding wall type it should be (in this case a full wall)
+Here we check each wall tile on its neighbouring tiles on whether they are floortiles or not in Clockwise order, it returns a Binary set of numbers in which we can find the corresponding wall type it should be (in this case a full wall)
 Here's another example

 ![image](https://github.com/GLWMaxCOD/GPP_ResearchProject_ProceduralGeneration/assets/62150523/1a80d4f6-500c-4802-a422-fd4299f43e76)

 And this finishes our corridor-first procedural dungeon generation.

-## Corridor-first procedural generation
+## Room-first procedural generation
 **1. Generate rooms using Binary Space Partitioning (BSP) or random walk**

 https://github.com/GLWMaxCOD/GPP_ResearchProject_ProceduralGeneration/assets/62150523/81918fa0-e86a-4c11-9603-a9d0aefcce2b